What is a Document Management Specialist?

 |District of Columbia||$117,540|

-What Tools & Technology do Document Management Specialists Use?
+Tools & Technologies Used by Document Management Specialists

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Document Management Specialists: